mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/advanced/global-constants.md

 - Register the output of `compile expression` using `tezos-client`.

-- Capture the constant hash given by `tezos-client` and use it in the code with `Tezos.constant`.
+- Capture the constant hash given by `tezos-client` and use it in the code with `Mavryk.constant`.

 - Compile the contract that uses the hash constant by passing the argument `--constants`.